mm80843/T3.5/docs/Mitigation/PBN__Mitigation_1310.md

 # __Touchless technology__

-## Property: has_MitigationPrinciple

-Implementing technology that eliminates or reduces the need for physical contact, such as motion sensors and voice recognition, to minimize the potential transmission of pathogens through surface contact.

 ## Property: has_MitigationSource

 * [Designing Post COVID-19 Buildings: Approaches for Achieving Healthy Buildings](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_282.md)
 * [Indoor Air Quality: Rethinking rules of building design strategies in post-pandemic architecture](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_206.md)

+## Risks possibly mitigated by this Mitigation

+## Property: has_MitigationPrinciple

+Implementing technology that eliminates or reduces the need for physical contact, such as motion sensors and voice recognition, to minimize the potential transmission of pathogens through surface contact.

 ## This Mitigation is enabled by the following technologies